 1. American Horror Story: Asylum

 American Horror Story certainly didn’t suffer from a sophomore slump.
 Asylum was wildly different from Murder House and sealed the series as one that will always color outside the lines.

 Asylum uses one of the show’s most favorite devices—a dual timeline—to jump back and forth between 2012 and the 1960s.
 In the present day, a couple’s exploration of an abandoned insane asylum places them in the path of a long-running killer named Bloody Face.
 In the past, doctors at that same asylum suspect that their newest inmate, Kit Walker (Evan Peters), is Bloody Face himself.
 Meanwhile, journalist Lana Winters (Sarah Paulson) is also at Briarcliff Manor, hoping to expose the staff’s mistreatment of patients.
 But her undercover quest quickly backfires when, after clashing with homophobic nun Sister Jude (Jessica Lange), Lana becomes trapped right alongside Kit.
 Will she ever escape?
 And if Kit is innocent like he says, who is truly behind the Bloody Face murders of the 1960s and 2010s?

-Asylum is a bleak season with memorable moments of unexpected levity, like and Sister Mary Eunice’s (played by Lily Rabe) rendition of “You Don’t Own Me.”
+Asylum is a bleak season with memorable moments of unexpected levity, like “The Name Game” musical number and Sister Mary Eunice’s (played by Lily Rabe) rendition of “You Don’t Own Me.”
 But its strongest asset is Sarah Paulson who, after a minor role in Murder House, shines as the Barbara-Walters-by-way-of-Nellie-Bly investigative journalist Lana Winters.
 Her final showdown with Bloody Face was so satisfying, we were cheering at the TV.

 Do you agree with our list?
 Angrily disagree?
 Where you do you think American Horror Story: 1984 will fit into this list?
 Let us know in the comment section below!